 People can best coordinate social and economic development when they share certain unifying factors, such as a common culture, shared economic potentials and problems, similar geography, and a common sentiment about their heritage.
 Such factors organically define regional socioeconomic units.
 Social and economic development undertaken within such regional units can be easily adjusted with local conditions, and so development can be better geared to satisfy human needs.
 For locally sensitive development to take place, regional economies need to have control of their resources and capital and to be free from domination by outside economic forces.

-The philosophy of humanism uses human welfare as the measure of social good.
-But our world is home not only to humans, but to all of Earth's life forms.
+The philosophy of humanism uses human welfare as the measure of social good. yet our world is home not only to humans, but to all of Earth's life forms.
 PROUT’s NeoHumanist value system recognizes the existential rights of all living beings.
 Economic activity would not be allowed to violate the right to existence and expression of other species.
-It is not sufficient to want "an economics as if people matter", as E. F. Schumacher called for.
+It is not sufficient to want "an economics as if people matter", as E F Schumacher called for.
 What is required is an economics as if living beings matter.
-The NeoHumanistic outlook recognizes that humanity exists within the larger web of life, so that any harm we do to the web will ultimately affect us as well.
+The NeoHumanistic outlook recognizes that humanity exists within the larger web of life, so that any harm we do to the web will ultimately affect us all as well.

 Generally absent from the discussion about how best to conceive and pursue sustainable development is consideration of the purpose of development.
 If the purpose of development is only to increase material amenities, then sustainable development will result in little more than maintaining our materialist lifestyle without destroying the environment.
 Yet it will not help us attain inner fulfillment.
-For this we must reorient our idea of progress from a narrow focus upon material increase to the inclusion of movement toward self-realization.
+For this we must reorient our idea of progress from a narrow focus upon material increase to the inclusion of subtler realms, the progressive movement toward self-realization.
 As people cannot pursue spiritual growth without a supportive material environment, a spiritually-based conception of progress should include recognition of the need for material development.
-The purpose of development then becomes to aid our search for inner meaning, not to fill our lives with things that empty our existence of meaning.
+The purpose of development then becomes an aid to our search for inner meaning, not to fill our lives with things emptying our existence of meaning.